camunda/zeebe-process-test/README.md

 ### Dependency

+Zeepe Process Test provides you with two dependencies.
+Which one you need to use is dependent on the Java version you are using.

 #### Testcontainers (JDK 8+)

-If you are building your project with a JDK that's lower than 17 you should use this dependency.
+If you are building your project with a JDK that's lower than 17 you need to use this dependency.
 It starts a testcontainer in which a Zeebe test engine is running.
-The advantage of using this version instead of the embedded version is that you will be completely separated from the Java version that is used by the Zeebe engine.
-This does come at a cost.
-Testcontainers provide some overhead, which means tests will be slower.
+The advantage of using this version instead of the embedded version is that your code can be implemented independently of the Java version that is used by the Zeebe engine.
+This has some downsides: Testcontainers provide some overhead, which means tests will be slower.
 There is also the extra requirement that Docker must be running to execute the tests.

 ```xml
 <dependency>